 So the short answer to the question “How many games should you plan for one children’s service?” is, “However many games you need to fill the time and teach the children that week’s lesson.”

-This was one of many questions Pastor Mike did not get a chance to answer during his C3 Conference Q&A session.
-Stay tuned for more!
+This was one of many additional questions from Pastor Mike’s C3 Conference Q&A session.
+Stay tuned for more or click the Q&A tag to see other questions and answers.

 Can you really complain about a job where you get to make paper airplanes?
 I can’t!
 Here we’re testing an activity for an upcoming Elevate Family series (now ElevateAtHome.com).
 The point?
 We need to hang around friends who will help us make wise decisions and keep our lives soaring for God.